 But Ali secretly made a copy of the apartment key.

 Ali Installs a Secret Listening Device

-Leahy testified a neighbors’ Nest Cam and elevator cameras captured events of October 21, 2021.
-On that morning, the cameras showed Ana and her daughter leaving for school at 8:45 a.m.
+Leahy testified a neighbor’s Nest Cam and elevator cameras captured the events of October 21, 2021.
+On that morning, the cameras showed Ana and her daughter leaving for school.
+Leahy believed it was around 8:30 a.m. or 8:45 a.m.

-Ali told detectives after his wife and daughter left, he used the secret key to gain entrance to the apartment.
+Ali then used the secret key to gain entrance to the apartment.
 He vandalized the unit and also installed an app on his daughter’s iPad to allow him to listen in on conversations inside the apartment.

-A Timeline of Murder – Camera Footage of October 21, 2021
+A Timeline of Murder – What Did the Cameras Capture on October 21, 2021?

 At 9:15 a.m.
 Ali arrived at Ana’s apartment.
 Sergeant Leahy testified Ali was seen on camera on his cell phone and could be heard saying, “Where are you?”
 Followed by “I know you’re lying” and “I know you’re cheating on me.”
 Although the detectives could not hear who was on the phone, it was confirmed Ana received a call from Ali telling her he had vandalized the apartment.

 At 11:00 a.m.
 Ana Facetimed with her friend, Julia, and showed her the destruction.
 Ana said, “I’m at the apartment.
 You won’t believe what he did.”
 Julia later told detectives Ana was going to get a temporary restraining order that day.